jcmunav63/hello-react-front-end-2/README.md

 ## 📖 About project - Hello Rails App - Front-End <a name="about-project"></a>

-The 'Hello Rails Front-End' App is a basic front-end application configured with React and Redux designed to display a random 'Hello World' message.
-It connects to an API endpoint set up in a complementary back-end Rails application.
+The 'Hello Rails Front-End' App is a basic front-end application configured with React and Redux, designed to display a random 'Hello World' message.
+It connects to an API endpoint set up in a complementary back-end Ruby on Rails application.

 Front-end application name: hello-react-front-end-2
   link: https://github.com/jcmunav63/hello-react-front-end-2.git